Ada Nield Chew: Career

-During the First World War Chew adopted a pacifist stance and was active in the Women's International League for Peace and Freedom and other anti-war organisations.
+During the First World War, Chew adopted a pacifist stance and was active in the Manchester branch of the Women's International League for Peace and Freedom and other anti-war organisations.

-After the end of the war, and the achievement of women’s suffrage in 1918, Chew withdrew from any major involvement in politics, but still worked to improve the working conditions, diet and health of working class women.
-She focused on building up Chew & Co. the mail-order drapery business which she founded, with premises in Chapel Street, Salford.
+After the end of the war, and the achievement of women's suffrage in 1918, Chew withdrew from any major involvement in politics, but still worked to improve the working conditions, diet and health of working-class women.
+She focused on building up Chew & Co., the mail-order drapery business which she founded, with premises in Chapel Street, Salford.
 She also ran a health food store, which developed out of her vegetarianism.
 She retired from the business in 1930 and undertook a round-the-world tour in 1935.

-Her husband died in 1940, and Chew died on 27 December 1945 at, Burnley, Lancashire.
+Her sister was committed to the Cheshire County Asylum, where she died in the 1920s.
+Her husband died in 1940, and Chew died on 27 December 1945 in Burnley, Lancashire.
 She was cremated and her ashes scattered on the Rose Lawn at Rochdale Cemetery.
 She was survived by her daughter, Doris, who later edited a selection of her writings together with a brief biography.

 Archives

-An oral history interview between Brian Harrison and Doris Nield Chew, about her mother, Ada, is held at The Women's Library.
-It is one of over 200 interviews made in the 1970s as part of 'Oral Evidence on the Suffragette and Suffragist Movements: the Brian Harrison interviews'.
+An oral history interview between Brian Harrison and Doris Nield Chew, about her mother, Ada, is held by The Women's Library, now housed at The British Library of Political and Economic Science, and available online.
+It is one of over 200 interviews made between 1974 and 1981 as part of Oral Evidence on the Suffragette and Suffragist Movements: the Brian Harrison interviews.

 Posthumous recognition

+Ada Nield Chew's daughter, Doris Nield Chew, published a collection of her writings in 1982.
+This was subsequently adapted by Alan Plater for the television drama 'The Clarion Van', first broadcast 5 July 1983 as an episode of the Granada series Women.
+In this production, Ada Nield Chew was played by Diane Fletcher.

-Her name and picture (and those of 58 other women's suffrage supporters) are on the plinth of the statue of Millicent Fawcett in Parliament Square, London, unveiled in 2018.
+Ada Nield Chew's name and picture (and those of 58 other women's suffrage supporters) are on the plinth of the statue of Millicent Fawcett in Parliament Square, London, unveiled in 2018.

+The 'Statue for Ada' campaign, run by Cheshire Women's Collaboration, has appointed artist Hazel Reeves to sculpt Ada Nield Chew.
+It will be cast in bronze and installed in Crewe.